cheerfulstoic/credo_unnecessary_reduce/README.md

 * `Enum.count`
 * `Map.new`

-See [Examples](https://github.com/cheerfulstoic/credo_unneccesary_reduce/wiki/Examples) for all cases.
+See [Examples](https://github.com/cheerfulstoic/credo_unneccesary_reduce/wiki/Examples) for specific cases of code that is detected.

 ## Installation